-In this article, you'll learn about first-person narrative viewpoint.
-You'll discover the strengths and weaknesses of a first-person narrative viewpoint and find out when it best fits your next writing project.
+In this article, you'll learn about first person point of view.
+You'll discover the strengths and weaknesses of a first-person point of view and find out when it best fits your next writing project.
 In addition, you will discover then first-person perspective is a better choice than third person point of view.

 What is Narrative Viewpoint?

 We must take one step further back and consider narration as a whole.
 Wikipedia describes narration as 'the use of a written or spoken commentary to convey a story to an audience'. [source]

 Narration is split into three elements: